VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 - Fix: Console log information should only display in miner when `debug=TRUE` is on reducing memory footprint.
 - Fix: Removed error in console about null ago before it has been switched to.
+- Change: VY256 Miner is now referred to VidYen Webminer

 = 2.3.5 =